HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 [![Frequently Mutated Genes](images/gdc-frequently-mutated-genes.png)](images/gdc-frequently-mutated-genes.png "Click to see the full image.")

-The top of this section also contains a survival plot of all the cases within the specified project.
+The top of this section contains a survival plot of all the cases within the specified project, in addition to a bar graph of the most frequently mutated genes.
 Hovering over each bar in the plot will display information about the number of cases affected.
 Users may choose to download the underlying data in JSON or TSV format or an image of the graph in SVG or PNG format by clicking the `download` icon at the top of each graph.

-Below these graphs is a tabular view of the genes affected which includes the following information:
+Below these graphs is a tabular view of the genes affected, which includes the following information:

 * __Symbol:__ The gene symbol.
 When clicked, it links the [Gene Summary Page](GeneEntity.md)
 * __Name:__ Full name of the gene
 * __Cytoband:__ The location of the mutation on the chromosome in terms of Giemsa-stained samples.
-* __# Affected Cases in Project:__ The number of cases within the project that contain a mutation on this gene
+* __# Affected Cases in Project:__ The number of cases within the project that contain a mutation on this gene.
 * __# Affected Cases Across all Projects:__ The number of cases within all the projects in the GDC that contain a mutation on this gene.
 Clicking the red arrow will display the cases broken down by project.
 * __# Mutations:__ The number of SSMs (simple somatic mutations) detected in that gene
 * __Survival Analysis:__ An icon that, when clicked, will plot the survival rate between cases in the project with mutated and non-mutated forms of the gene.